iterative/dvc.org/static/docs/commands-reference/pkg_install.md

   'Dvcfile' or have a '.dvc' suffix (e.g. 'prepare.dvc', 'clean.dvc', etc).
 By default the file has 'mod\_' prefix and imported package name followed by .dvc

-- `--global` - modify a global config file (e.g. `~/.config/dvc/config`) instead
-  of the project's `.dvc/config`.

-- `--system` - modify a system config file (e.g. `/etc/dvc.config`) instead of
-  `.dvc/config`.

-- `--local` - modify a local config file instead of `.dvc/config`.
-It is located in `.dvc/config.local` and is Git-ignored.
-This is useful when you need to specify private config options in your config, that you don't want to track and share through Git.

 - `-h`, `--help` - prints the usage/help message, and exit.

 - `-q`, `--quiet` - does not write anything to standard output.
 Exit with 0 if